Troubleshooting¶

 locals

-# show what "annotations" variable contains
+# show what the "annotations" variable contains

 print annotations